 The health sector is another major benefactor of the process.
 The process can produce medical devices ranging from simple ones to even intricate and sensitive ones like sutures and implants.
 Also, insert injection molding facilitates the production of some electronic devices used in the medical industry.

-Common examples of insert molding in the medical industry include the production of tubes, medical equipment components, and dental instruments.
+Common examples of insert molding in the medical industry include the production of tubes, medical equipment components used in skilled nursing facilities, and dental instruments.
 Other applications include prosthetics, medical knobs, blades, surgical instruments, and medical enclosures.

 Consumer Electronics